Cooper, UNC officials react after Supreme Court strikes down affirmative action in college admissions, says race cannot be a factor

 Roberts’ opinion effectively did so, both Thomas and the dissenters wrote.

-The only institutions of higher education explicitly left out of the ruling were the nation’s military academies, Roberts wrote, suggesting that national security interests could affect the legal analysis.
+The only institutions of higher education explicitly left out of the ruling are the nation’s military academies, Roberts wrote, suggesting that national security interests could affect the legal analysis.

 Blum’s group had contended that colleges and universities can use other, race-neutral ways to assemble a diverse student body, including by focusing on socioeconomic status and eliminating the preference for children of alumni and major donors.